 When first approaching their addiction, do not scold or be angry at them.
 Maintain calm and keep a sense of transparency between you and your child.
 Be honest about your feelings, but treat them delicately.
 Let your child know that, despite the situation, they can still trust you.

-If you or a loved one deal with a child suffering under a drug or alcohol addiction of any kind, consider looking into your local Family Support program or Treatment & Rehab program in Tennessee.
+If you or a loved one deal with a child suffering under a drug or alcohol addiction of any kind, consider looking into a local Family Support program or Treatment & Rehab program in Tennessee.
 You may also consider looking into Discovery Place’s own programs, such as our Family Matters Workshop or Continuing Care for Recovery From Drug Addiction and Alcoholism in Burns, Tennessee.
 Call us for a free consultation at 1-800-725-0922.